Time Stamp Counter: Use

-The Time Stamp Counter was once an excellent high-resolution, low-overhead way for a program to get CPU timing information.
+The Time Stamp Counter was once a high-resolution, low-overhead way for a program to get CPU timing information.
 With the advent of multi-core/hyper-threaded CPUs, systems with multiple CPUs, and hibernating operating systems, the TSC cannot be relied upon to provide accurate results — unless great care is taken to correct the possible flaws: rate of tick and whether all cores (processors) have identical values in their time-keeping registers.
 There is no promise that the timestamp counters of multiple CPUs on a single motherboard will be synchronized.
 Therefore, a program can get reliable results only by limiting itself to run on one specific CPU.
 Even then, the CPU speed may change because of power-saving measures taken by the OS or BIOS, or the system may be hibernated and later resumed, resetting the TSC.
 In those latter cases, to stay relevant, the program must re-calibrate the counter periodically.

 Relying on the TSC also reduces portability, as other processors may not have a similar feature.
 Recent Intel processors include a constant rate TSC (identified by the kern.timecounter.invariant_tsc sysctl on FreeBSD or by the "constant_tsc" flag in Linux's /proc/cpuinfo).
 With these processors, the TSC ticks at the processor's nominal frequency, regardless of the actual CPU clock frequency due to turbo or power saving states.
 Hence TSC ticks are counting the passage of time, not the number of CPU clock cycles elapsed.

 On Windows platforms, Microsoft strongly discourages using the TSC for high-resolution timing for exactly these reasons, providing instead the Windows APIs QueryPerformanceCounter and QueryPerformanceFrequency (which itself uses RDTSCP if the system has an invariant TSC, i.e. the frequency of the TSC doesn't vary according to the current core's frequency).
 On Linux systems, a program can get similar function by reading the value of CLOCK_MONOTONIC_RAW clock using the clock_gettime function.

 Starting with the Pentium Pro, Intel processors have practiced out-of-order execution, where instructions are not necessarily performed in the order they appear in the program.
 This can cause the processor to execute RDTSC earlier than a simple program expects, producing a misleading cycle count.
 The programmer can solve this problem by inserting a serializing instruction, such as CPUID, to force every preceding instruction to complete before allowing the program to continue.
 The RDTSCP instruction is a variant of RDTSC that features partial serialization of the instruction stream, but should not be considered as serializing.